 The Montessori toddler classrooms are simpler and slower paced than the Montessori preschool rooms for three to six year olds.
-Tables and chairs are smaller and the teacher-child ratio is lower (1:6 or 1:7 all the way to 36 months.)
+Tables and chairs are smaller and the teacher-child ratio is lower.
 The atmosphere is positive, supportive and non-competitive – and includes a lot of singing and physical movement.
 The toddler Montessori materials are specifically structured to meet the developmental needs of toddlers and to support their need for purposeful activity.
 The Montessori toddler classroom focuses on two main areas, language development and acquiring skills for independence and social interactions, supplemented by select, simplified Sensorial materials.

 The Montessori preschool classrooms are a “living room” for children.
 Children choose their work from among the self-correcting materials displayed on open shelves, and they work in specific work areas.
 Over a period of time, the children develop into a “normalized community,” working with high concentration and few interruptions.
 Normalization is the process whereby a child moves from being undisciplined to self-disciplined, from disordered to ordered, from distracted to focused, through work in the environment.
 The process occurs through repeated work with materials that captivate the child’s attention.
 For some children this inner change may take place quite suddenly, leading to deep concentration.
 In the Montessori preschool, academic competency is a means to an end, and the manipulatives are viewed as “materials for development.”